Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Datasets

-\paragraph{Government Report} The GovReport dataset, sourced from the MNBVC GovReport subset~\cite{mnbvc}, includes titles and main bodies of reports from various entities, such as schools, corporations, and local government units, without additional labels or classifications.
-We randomly sampled 500 entries to generate a diverse, high-quality LLM dataset.
-To achieve varied outputs, we used a set of eight distinct prompts, encompassing continuation tasks based on titles or opening sentences and rephrasing tasks based on the full report content.
-These prompts, presented in Chinese, were alternated to guide LLMs in generating work reports, with responses collected from GPT-4o, Baichuan2-13B-Chat, and ChatGLM3-6B.
+\paragraph{Government Reports} The GovReport dataset, derived from the MNBVC GovReport subset~\cite{mnbvc}, contains titles and report bodies from various institutions, including schools, corporations, and local government entities, without additional annotations.
+We randomly sampled 500 entries to construct a diverse evaluation set.
+To encourage output diversity, we designed eight prompts, including continuation tasks (based on titles or opening sentences) and rephrasing tasks (based on full reports).
+These prompts, written in Chinese, were alternated to guide LLM generation.
+We collected outputs from GPT-4o, Baichuan2-13B-Chat, and ChatGLM3-6B.